dimx1994/stats-challenge/README.md

 ```

 The data will be read, report will be calculated and written to docker postgres instance.
+After the statistics application has finished saving the reports and exits,
-You can query the reports by running:
+you can query the reports from postgres by running:

 ```
 psql postgresql://user:password@localhost:5432/stats